 Car registration documentation and title certificates serve two different purposes.
 Auto registration materials allow you to drive your new or used vehicle on state roadways, while titles establish you as the owner of the vehicle.
 However, you need to obtain both documents before you can legally operate a motor vehicle.
 Furthermore, you cannot obtain Idaho DMV car registration documentation without first applying for a title.

-Note: You only need to title a car when a vehicle changes ownership, but you need to renew your motor vehicle registration before the vehicle’s registration expiration date.
+Nonetheless, you only need to title a car when a vehicle changes ownership, but you need to renew your motor vehicle registration before the vehicle’s registration expiration date.

 Car Title Costs in Idaho